-This method has proven very popular from the re tweets and the feedback I have received from fellow practitioners.
+This method has proven very popular from the retweets and the feedback I have received from fellow practitioners.
 To date it has been carried out as a Maths starter to thousands and thousands of Maths learners around the world.
 Pupils are taught this method in Japanese primary schools at a very early age to develop the ability to multiply large numbers.
+There are a number of examples at the bottom of this article.

 It makes you ponder how we are teaching Mathematics to the kids of tomorrow in the west in comparison to the learning of Japanese students.
 I have had a few Japanese students confirm that this is how they learnt to multiply and have said that they found learning this method easy as all you need is the ability to draw parallel lines and count dots.